How To Make A Successful Water Leak Insurance Claim in The United Kingdom

 Luckily the vast majority of homeowners have never had to deal with a water leak in their home.
-With regular maintenance and modern building standards, the risk of significant water leaks has reduced, but unfortunately, they have not be, nor will they ever be eliminated.
+With regular maintenance and modern building standards, the risk of significant water leaks has been reduced, but unfortunately, they have not be, nor will they ever be eliminated.

 The purpose of this article is to prepare anyone who reads it with the knowledge and information required to ensure that if and when a water leak does occur, that they know what steps to take to maximise their chances of making a prompt and successful water leak insurance claim.